2.5 Cross-border mobility programmes

 For young Danes planning to complete a volunteering placement abroad, two EU programmes are particularly relevant:

-In Denmark, the National Agency for Higher Education and Science administers the ESC.
-The agency is also National Agency for the Erasmus+ Youth in Action programme (RAY).
+In Denmark, the National Agency for Higher Education and Science administers the European Solidarity Corps (ESC).
+The agency is also National Agency for the Erasmus+ programme.
 The agency coordinates and monitors young people's participation in ESC in accordance with the European Commission’s guidelines.

 EU Aid Volunteers Programme